johnschriner/presentations/lab5.md

 It appears I _did_ the editing to root's .bashrc out-of-order, but the config should still work given that _now_ it knows where the python environment is.

 Edit: no, upon installation of pyenv, something overwrote root's .bashrc.
+Which is crazy to think that a program can overwrite that without a normal keep-or-replace dialog!

 To find it again, I need to remember to <code>ls -a</code> to see the hidden files:
 ![ls -a](/images/LAB5-using_ls-a.png)

 I went through and again edited it, but I still had permission errors when using scapy (probably because I didn't log out or reboot).

 I decided to simply <code>sudo python</code> (as you would be running as root in Kali or most pen-testing OS's anyway) and scapy worked great!
+(And I will go back after I finish and get pyenv working, I promise)

 To suppress many: "WARNING: Mac address to reach destination not found.
 Using broadcast" I added the following to the import modules  [2]: